falseywinchnet/bruun_fft/beyond_brunn.md

 ## 1. The Starting Bet

-The project began with a simple suspicion: Bruun’s 1978 paper was not merely an old curiosity.
-It looked like a signpost to a different FFT world.
+The project began with a simple suspicion: Bruun’s 1978 paper was a signpost to a different FFT world.

 The standard FFT tradition usually begins with complex roots of unity, twiddle factors, bit reversal, and butterfly networks.
 Bruun began elsewhere: with z-transform filters, zero configurations, and real-coefficient filter trees.
 That difference mattered.
 It suggested that the DFT could be reached not only by rotating complex numbers, but by factoring polynomials over the real numbers and walking a tree of quotient rings.

 What if Bruun was seriously onto something?
 What if the most optimal FFT we have today.. could be more optimal?

 That question drove us to collect the files in this repo and to try many times, failing, to implement it.

+Then it sat. it waited for AGI to come along.
+For 2 years.

 ## 2. First Reconstruction: Bruun as a Polynomial Remainder Tree